Ficool

 "No," replied the attendant, chuckling again.
 "It's just that you have a very peculiar name.
 Merlin Tyrrell."

 Merlin's tense shoulders relaxed.
-He chuckled as well.
+He chuckled as well, scratching the back of his head sheepishly.
 "Ah.
 I get that a lot.
 My mother thinks of me as her little magician, so she named me that."

 The attendant nodded.
 "Well, I just wanted to tell you that no matter what results may come from your evaluation, you should not let it affect your future.
 You are an Enkindled; that in itself is something to be proud of."